 Preparing for oil spills in the Eastern Gulf: Health, economic resilience, and community well-being

-This seminar is free and open to the public.
-The workshop is being offered at two locations; a full two-day workshop in downtown Mobile, and an abbreviated evening workshop in Bayou La Batre.
-Attendees can choose to attend either the Mobile or Bayou La Batre sessions–or both.
-Meals will be provided for attendees who register online on or before April 30.
+The workshop took place at two locations; a full two-day workshop in downtown Mobile, and an abbreviated evening workshop in Bayou La Batre.

-The goals of these workshops are to determine the needs of communities in the Eastern Gulf.
+The goals of these workshops was to determine the needs of communities in the Eastern Gulf.
 Specifically:

 *Suggestions for protocols to include in existing response and regulatory frameworks

 *List of pilot projects that could be rapidly funded

 *Future research and outreach priorities

 *List of available resources to aid in community preparedness and resilience